ERA 4 De-Clipper User Manual

 - Resizable UI

-You can find the latest ERA De-Clipper installer in your accusonus "My Account" page, in the “Downloads” section (https://accusonus.com/dashboard ).
-For more information about installation and activation see the Activation Manual, which you can find along with the installer.
+You can find the latest De-Clipper installer in the Downloads section.
+For more information about the installation and activation procedure, see the Activation Manual , which you can find along with the installer or in the Accusonus Help Center .

 Your computer must have: